 Millennials are fast becoming instrumental to a winery or a wine business’ success.
 In fact, Millennials drink more wine now than their parents do with Millennials representing 42% of total expenditure on all wine purchases.

 So what are the best wine marketing campaigns you can deploy to bring this generation over to your side?

 You’d have thought that selling wine to young adults would be akin to selling sweets to children, but not so much.

 With more and more wineries competing for a slice of the market and consumers demanding more transparency, authenticity and sustainability from the brands they purchase from, guaranteeing wine sales is getting harder.

-Millennials (the generation born between 1981-2000) will soon represent the vast majority of the workforce, making them the main consumers of almost everything, including wine.
+Millennials (the generation born between 1981 and 2000) will soon represent the vast majority of the workforce, making them the main consumers of almost everything, including wine.
 And they’re the generation who demand more from a brand, not just value for money.
 For them being socially conscious is essential, they know that their choices impact the world around them.

 So how can you market wine to Millennials?
-Here are 5 tips to help you on your way.
+Here are 5 marketing tactics to help you on your way.

 1. Use a specialist drinks marketing agency

-A specialist drinks marketing agency such as Market Jar will help you develop creative and effective ideas in order to connect you with your target customers.
+A pro SEO agency such as Market Jar will help you develop creative and effective digital marketing ideas in order to connect you with your target customers.
 They have the know-how to get you in front of your audience and can position your head and shoulders above the competition.

-As a specialist food and drink marketing agency, Market Jar has an intimate knowledge of the sector and a solid process to develop a bespoke wine marketing strategy for you, to ensure your brand’s success.
+As a specialist wine and spirits marketing agency, Market Jar has an intimate knowledge of the sector and a solid process to develop a bespoke wine marketing strategy for you, to ensure your brand’s success.